PrincipiaCodeArts/principia-code/README.md

 # Software-cad
 The Software CAD is an initiative that I took to improve software engineering.
-I intend, with this ecosystem, to empower the scientists and the engineers to make them able to look at the field in a more rigorous way, with real metrics.
+I want, with this ecosystem, to empower the scientists and the engineers to make them able to look at the field in a more rigorous way, with real metrics.

-I think we are for a very long time doing a very poor software engineer.
-Things like Javascript make it clear how bad our current engineering situation is.
-We need to evolve from that awful situation.
+I think we are for a very long time doing a very poor software engineer process.

 Where is the science in the software engineering field?
 Everyone is only giving opinions based on nothing more than a fragile software engineering experience.